doganlap/SaudiBusinessGate/docs/README.md

 ## ??
 Success Stories

 > "Deployed our entire enterprise platform in 5 minutes.
 The auto-generation saved us months of development time."
-> — CTO, Enterprise Client
+> ï¿½ CTO, Enterprise Client

 > "The dynamic navigation and health monitoring gives us confidence in our system's reliability."
-> — Product Manager, SaaS Company
+> ï¿½ Product Manager, SaaS Company

 > "96.5% health score out of the box.
 Best-in-class code quality."
-> — Lead Developer, Fortune 500
+> ï¿½ Lead Developer, Fortune 500

 ---